falue/elisas_synchronotron/README.md

 ## deployment
 1. ***move** the file `libprocessing-io.so` from `/linux-arm/lib` out of the ways before deployment*
 2. Delete folder `/linux-arm/lib` because sometimes Processing does not deploy the newest version
-3. Build with processing 4 on mac. forget java.
-Build empties the folder `/linux-arm`first.
+3. Build with processing 4 on mac (Processing 4 -> File -> export application -> Export). forget java.
+Build empties the folder `/linux-arm` first.
 4. ***move** the file `libprocessing-io.so` to `/linux-arm/lib` again*.
 It is also available in the `_tools` folder.
 5. git add, git push on mac
 6. git pull on raspi